Bun.serve() supports server-side WebSockets, with on-the-fly compression, TLS support, and a Bun-native publish-subscribe API.

 WebSocket API.

-For convenience, Bun lets you setting custom headers directly in the constructor.
+In Bun, you can also set custom headers directly in the constructor.
 This is a Bun-specific extension of the WebSocket standard.
-This will not work in browsers.
+It does not work in browsers.

 Reference